Students & Parents

 Q: Will this be part of teacher evaluations?

-Q: Is there be IT support for the project?
+Q: Will there be IT support for the project?

-A: Each school has an assigned IT-DART (Data Analysis Resource Teacher), a certified teacher who will work with teachers and students to ensure that the technology is integrated into the on-going instructional program at the school.
+A: Each school has an assigned ITRT (Instructional Technology Resource Teacher), a certified teacher who will work with teachers and students to ensure that the technology is integrated into the on-going instructional program at the school.
 Technicians are assigned to one or more schools to provide computer repairs and technical support.
 Professional development and programming for parents will also be supported by a district-level technology integration team consisting of staff from the Academics and IT Departments.